nfour/types-installer/README.md

 #### Help

-- Run `types-installer --help` for more options
+`types-installer --help` for more options

 ## Behavior

-Types are stored into either `dependencies` or `devDependencies` depending on whether the original dependency exists in either. \
+- Types are by default saved to `dependencies` or `devDependencies`, wherever the dependency exists.
-To force everything top be saved into `devDependencies`, add the `--toDev` flag
+- To force everything top be saved into `devDependencies`, add the `--toDev` flag.